raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 Coloured(Todo.prototype);
 {% endhighlight %}

-We can make ourselves a convenience function (that also names the pattern):
+We can make ourselves a *factory function* that also names the pattern:

 {% highlight javascript %}
 const FunctionalMixin = (behaviour) =>